donnemartin/gitsome/README.md

     $ gitsome
     $ gh <command> [param] [options]

+#### `pip3`

-If you get an error while installing saying that you need Python 3.4, it could be because your pip command is configured for an older version of Python.
-To fix this issue, it is recommended to install pip3:
+If you get an error while installing saying that you need Python 3.4+, it could be because your `pip` command is configured for an older version of Python.
+To fix this issue, it is recommended to install `pip3`:

     $ sudo apt-get install python3-pip